lucasfgs/express-typescript-boilerplate/README.md

 After install modules you should config some files:

-> **ormconfig.json:** Here you need to put every database config.
+> **ormconfig.json:** Put here every database config.

-Then make a copy of ".env-example" as ".env" e fill the environment variables.
+Then make a copy of ".env-example" as ".env" and fill the environment variables.

 ## TODO :heavy_check_mark: